jazzyjackson/py-validate/readme.markdown

 })

 ```

-If the program is called with no input, the entire object is returned.
+If the program is called with no input, the entire object is returned and the sender of an empty request will be able to see what's required of them.

-If the program is called with a JSON object, it goes through the keys of that object to see if it has required parameters, and then inspects each parameter to make sure the regex matches.
-If any of this fails, the program exits and you're returned JSON which also includes an added 'value' key for each parameter representing the input it tried to use.
+In order to call the program with the named parameters, a JSON string may be piped to stdin, or passed as the first argument.
+Either way, py-validate goes through the keys of that object to see if it has a 'required' key, and then inspects each parameter therein, testing the value with the 'verify' regex, exiting if there's no match.

-TODO: If your regex includes matching groups, the input is replaced with the match allowing for simple input cleansing and prepartion.
+The JSON input, at the top level, must have a 'required' object, and may also have an 'optional' object.
+It can also contain an 'echo' parameter.
+If it contains a value that Python's Boolean constructor coerces to 'true', then all the parameters are verified, and a filled out object is echo'd back.
+So if you provided all the required parameters, your object will be echoed back and contain 'value' keys.

 In the rest of the program, you can refer to the parameters like :
 ```py